Ayivugwe/Ayivugwe/README.md

 - Believer of the End-Time Message By Brother Branham.
 - Software Developer
 - DevOps Engineer / But currently implementing the DevOps Culture in the company where I work.
-- Recruiter/Interviewer : As a DevOps, I'm also tasked with studiing submissions of those who need to work in the company where I work
+- Recruiter/Interviewer : As a DevOps, I'm also tasked with studying submissions of those who need to work in the company where I work

 # Where I work : ASYST Resources LTD